SlashRobotics/Honeysuckle-Meadery/README.md

 You should see an "Uploading LFS objects" first then the other files will follow.

-You may have to pull: git pull -all, or reset: git reset/git reset --hard (removes history), to make a push.
+You may have to pull: git pull --all, or reset: git reset/git reset --hard (removes history), to make a push.